reidka/gitomator.github.io/_docs/05-classroom-basics.md

 ## YAML configuration files

 Configuration and data are provided as [YAML](http://yaml.org/) text files.
 YAML is "a human friendly data serialization standard".
 In other words, it's nicer-looking JSON.

+* Text files are a good "lowest common denominator".
+   * Easy to generate and/or edit.
+   * Don't require any specific database software.
+* Easy to handle special cases by re-running a task with a different config file.
+   * Ex: Run auto-marker with a different deadline for students who require time extension.
-The point is, your don't really need to learn YAML, it's designed to be easy-to-read by human.
+* No need to "learn YAML", it's designed to be easy-to-read by human.

 ## Pluggable services